JKBurrows/ST558-Project-2/README.md

 # Introduction

-For this project, I analyzed data about the Capital bike sharing system.
-This data has been made available by [the UCI Machine Learning Library](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).
+The purpose of this project is to analyze data about the Capital bike sharing system.
+This data can be accessed through [the UCI Machine Learning Library](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).

 My analysis makes use of the following packages: *knitr*, *rmarkdown*,